 d) the payment benefits from a preferential tax regime in the jurisdiction where the recipient is resident for tax purposes;

 2. Tax deductions for the same depreciation of assets are claimed in more than one jurisdiction;

 3. Tax relief is claimed for the same income/capital in more than one jurisdiction;

 4. Arrangement that includes transfer of assets where there is a material difference in the amount being treated as payable in consideration for the transferred assets in the jurisdictions involved.

 In respect of the above hallmarks, the “Main Benefit Test” has to be taken into account for points 1(b)(i), (c) and (d).

 For the rest of the hallmarks the Main Benefit Test does not have to be fulfilled.

 Automatic exchange of information amongst the relevant Authorities of all the Member States will be carried out through the common communication network (‘CCN’).

-Automatic exchange of information will occur within one month from the end of the quarter in which the information was submitted or the reporting was made.
-The first automatic exchange of information shall be made by 31 October 2020.
+Automatic exchange of information by the authorities will occur within one month from the end of the quarter in which the information was submitted or the reporting was made.
+The first automatic exchange of information shall be made by 30 April 2021.